 The main shopping area of Reykjavík is concentrated mainly in three streets, namely Laugavegur, Bankastræti, and Skólavörðustígur.
 However, other interesting shops are often hidden in the side streets, so it pays to make a turn every now and then.
 The Grandi District and Old Harbour Area are home to many designer stores/open workshops, restaurants, museums and more.
 It is a wonderful example of the blending of two main industries, fishing and tourism.
 This mixture of galleries, jewellers, fashion designers, handcrafts and second-hand stores are mostly housed in disused baiting sheds or fishermen‘s garages and has become a social hub for designers and buyers alike.

 Taking a slow amble down Laugavegur, the longest shopping street in Reykjavik, can be an enjoyable way to do your last minute shopping.
 It is also a good opportunity to buy something special from Iceland.
 Laugarvegur offers the greatest number of shops with an emphasis on fashionable goods of all shapes and sizes, as well as speciality stores, cheaper souvenir shops, cafés and restaurants.
-Fjallakofinn Outdoor Centre at 11 Laugavegur, sells clothes and equipment for outdoor lifestyles from hiking to cycling as well as a good selection of camping goods.
-For the discerning gentleman looking for cover, Herrafataverslun Guðsteins is the perfect outfitters at no. 34.
-Farmers and Friends are 37 Laugarvergur and offer beautifully crafted and designed clothing and accessories for all ages.
-Jezorski Jewellers can be found at 48 Laugavegur.
+Fjallakofinn Outdoor Centre at Laugavegur 11, sells clothes and equipment for outdoor lifestyles from hiking to cycling as well as a good selection of camping goods.
+If you want to experience the rejuvenating powers of the Blue Lagoon’s natural wonders, you can visit the Blue Lagoon shop at Laugavegur 15 and find out more about unique skin care products.
+You can also find their skin care shops at Blue Lagoon and at Keflavík International Airport.
+Farmers and Friends are at Laugarvergur 37 and offer beautifully crafted and designed clothing and accessories for all ages.
+Jezorski Jewellers can be found at Laugavegur 48.
 It is a family-run designer jewellery shop.
-62 Laugavegur houses JS Watch Company and retail shop where Gilbert Ó. Guðjónsson, one of Iceland’s best-known watchmakers will give you a concentrated smile.
-Vesturröst at 178 Laugavegur, sells outdoor gear for fishing and hunting.
-Close to Laugavegur, at 56 Snorrabraut is the furriers Feldur which also has a workshop on the premises.
+Vesturröst at Laugavegur 178, sells outdoor gear for fishing and hunting.
+Close to Laugavegur, at Snorrabraut 56 is the Feldur fur shop which also has a workshop on the premises.